Managing Partners: Luis Vinatea and Alberto Delgado

 Labour & Employment:

-Miranda & Amado is the market leader in labour law, it has the largest department comprising 36 fully qualified lawyers, including five partners and two senior counsels.
+Miranda & Amado is the market leader in labour law, it has the largest department comprising 36 fully qualified lawyers, including five partners and one senior counsel.
 It handles the entire range of non-contentious and contentious labour and employment matters.
 It has participated in the most high profile cases in Peru, representing clients before the Labour Authority and all levels of the Courts.

 Projects & Natural Resources: